BY COURTNEY BROWN

 State tests are directly connected to the following evaluation and accountability processes:

-Almost the entire schooling experience, at every entry point, is connected to a test which reviews, monitors, and evaluates performance.
-Many schools use this mandated external guidance as a way to vet their curriculum, solidify their unit and lesson plans, set the plan and pace for their instruction, and set specific goals for students.
-While, “you need to know this for the test” isn’t always a compelling reason for students to become interested in a specific topic, it has certainly been a driving force for teachers.
-Without the guidance provided by the test, many educators have been left to ask, what should I teach?
+Traditionally, almost the entire schooling experience, at every entry point, is connected to a test which reviews, monitors, and evaluates performance.
+Many schools have used this mandated external guidance as a way to vet their curriculum, solidify their unit and lesson plans, set the plan and pace for their instruction, and set specific goals for students.
+While, “you need to know this for the test” isn’t always a compelling reason for students to become interested in a specific topic, it has certainly been a driving force for teachers in the past.
+But without the guidance provided by the test, many educators were free to ask, what should I teach?

 Shifting your approach